timmaxw/metacompiler/docs/sl-in-types.md

 # Making SL equivalents part of the type rather than part of the value

 I am considering changing TL so that instead of the SL equivalent of a JS term being part of its value, the SL equivalent would be part of its type.
 This is still very much a work in progress; there are some things that I'm unsure how to express under the proposed system.
+Specifically, it's not clear how to introduce new variables into scope in a `(js-expr ...)`, such as when implementing `case` or functions.

 ## Summary of proposed changes